NOPE: Novel Object Pose Estimation from a Single Image: Introduction

 \section{Introduction}

 Estimating the 3D pose of objects has seen significant progress in the past decade with regard to both robustness and accuracy~\cite{kehl-iccv17-ssd6d,rad-iccv17-bb8,tekin-cvpr18-realtimeseamlesssingleshot,li-eccv18-deepim,zakharov-iccv19-dpod}.
-Specifically, there has been a considerable increase in robustness to partial occlusions~\cite{peng-cvpr19-pvnet,hu-cvpr19-segmentationdriven6dobjectposeestimation,oberweger-eccv18-makingdeepheatmapsrobust}, and the need for large amounts of real annotated training images has been relaxed through the use of domain transfer~\cite{baek-cvpr20-weaklysuperviseddomainadaptation}, domain randomization~\cite{tremblay-18-deepobjectposeestimation,labbe-eccv20-cosypose,sundermeyer-cvpr20-multipathlearning}, and self-supervised learning techniques~\cite{sundermeyer-ijcv20-augmentedautoencoders} that leverage synthetic images for training.
+Specifically, there has been a considerable increase in robustness to partial occlusions~\cite{peng-cvpr19-pvnet,hu-cvpr19-segmentationdriven6dobjectposeestimation,oberweger-eccv18-makingdeepheatmapsrobust}, and the need for large amounts of real annotated training images has been relaxed through the use of domain transfer~\cite{baek-cvpr20-weaklysuperviseddomainadaptation}, domain randomization~\cite{tremblay-18-deepobjectposeestimation,loing-ijcv18-virtual,labbe-eccv20-cosypose,sundermeyer-cvpr20-multipathlearning}, and self-supervised learning techniques~\cite{sundermeyer-ijcv20-augmentedautoencoders} that leverage synthetic images for training.

 Unfortunately, the practicality of 3D object pose estimation remains limited for many applications, including robotics and augmented reality.
-Typically, existing approaches require a 3D model~\cite{megapose}, a video sequence~\cite{onepose,oneposepp}, or sparse multiple images of the target object~\cite{relpose}~(to reference only the most recent works), and a training stage.
+Typically, existing approaches require a 3D model~\cite{xiao-bmvc19-posefromshape,megapose,nguyen2022templates,nguyen2024gigaPose}, a video sequence~\cite{onepose,oneposepp}, or sparse multiple images of the target object~\cite{relpose}, and a training stage.
 Several techniques aim to prevent the need for retraining by assuming that new objects fall into a recognized category~\cite{Grabner_CVPR18,Wang_2019_NOCS}, share similarities with the previously trained examples as in the T-LESS dataset~\cite{sundermeyer-cvpr20-multipathlearning}, or exhibit noticeable corners~\cite{Pitteri20203DOD}.

 In this paper, we introduce an approach, which we call {\bf NOPE} for {\bf N}ovel {\bf O}bject {\bf P}ose {\bf E}stimation, that only requires a single image of the new object to predict the relative pose of this object in any new images, without the need for the object's 3D model and without training on the new object.
 This is a very challenging task, as, by contrast with the multiple views used in \cite{onepose,relpose} for example, a single view only provides limited information about the object's geometry.